 - Make speaking and listening and grammar BFF’s (best friends forever).
 Make the explicit connection between the two and give your students the change to apply their knowledge of grammar in the context of speaking.

 - Make sure that you use real-world contexts.
-Look at the grammar on restaurant menus, billboards, in magazines and newspaper.
-When your students can realise that grammar is used in the outside world, not just the classroom, they will understand how important it is.
+Look at the grammar on restaurant menus, billboards, in magazines, and newspaper.
+When your students can realize that grammar is used in the outside world, not just the classroom, they will understand how important it is.